larriereguichet/AdminBundle/README.md

 # AdminBundle

-The AdminBundle let you creates a flexible and robust backoffice on any Symfony application, with simple yml configuration.
+The AdminBundle let you creates a **flexible** and **robust backoffice** on any Symfony application, with simple `yml` configuration.

-Ease the handling of CRUD views by configuring Admin objects on top of your Doctrine entities.
-Each Admin has one or many Action.
+It eases the handling of CRUD views by configuring `Admin` objects on top of your Doctrine entities.
+Each `Admin` has one or many `Action`.
-By default, the four actions of a classical CRUD are available (create, edit, delete and list) and the creation of new actions is painless.
+By default, the four actions of a classical CRUD are available (`create`, `edit`, `delete` and `list`) and the creation of new actions is painless.

-If you require more flexibility, you can easily override any part of the process (repositories, controllers, views...).
+If you require *more flexibility*, you can easily override any part of the process (repositories, controllers, views...).
 The purpose of the bundle is to provide an Admin interface with default configuration, and allows the user to add his specific need where he wants, and allow to implements any specific needs without any hassles.